Monthly Recurring Revenue (MRR) for subscription businesses

-To calculate MRR, simply multiply your average revenue per account and then times that number by the number of customers you have that month.
+To calculate MRR, simply multiply your average revenue per customer and then times that number by the number of customers you have over a given period of time, which is month, in this case.
 This is the most straightforward and quick approach.

 MRR = Total # of customers x average billed amount